-The semester 1 topic is My personal world and my routine.
+The Semester 1 topic is My personal world and my projects.
+Students consolidate their linguistic competency in French.
+They learn how to communicate in the future tense, describing future actions and plans.
 Students have the opportunity to explore further the cultural differences between Australia and France.